Search

 You can’t just show up with your branded backpack and smile; the Himalayas need an entrance card.
 For the Manaslu Circuit Trek, you’ll need three official permits to enter.
 First is the Manaslu Restricted Area Permit (MRAP), the Manaslu Conservation Area Permit (MCAP), and the Annapurna Conservation Area Permit (ACAP).
 The Manaslu Circuit Trek is located in the Gorkha District of central-western Nepal, circling around Mount Manaslu (the eighth highest mountain in the world).

-The total cost for these permits is roughly USD 100 to 150 per person, depending on the season and duration of your trek.
+The Manaslu Circuit Trek permit and cost is roughly USD 100 to 150 per person, depending on the season and duration of your trek.
 The MRAP may be a bit more expensive during the peak season, but the cost of other permits remains the same during the entire year.
 Getting permits in here is not a huge task; it can be done quickly and nicely through agency members.

 Permit First, Trek Later (Simple Rules You Need to Know)